survivejs/webpack-book/manuscript/styling/01_loading.md

 To load CSS, you need to use [css-loader](https://www.npmjs.com/package/css-loader) and [style-loader](https://www.npmjs.com/package/style-loader). *css-loader* goes through possible `@import` and `url()` lookups within the matched files and treats them as a regular ES6 `import`.
 If an `@import` points to an external resource, *css-loader* skips it as only internal resources get processed further by webpack.

+*style-loader* injects the styling through a `style` element.
+The way it does this can be customized.
+It also implements the *Hot Module Replacement* interface providing good development experience.

 The matched files can be processed through loaders like [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader) and these possibilities are discussed in the *Loading Assets* part of the book.

 Since inlining CSS isn't a good idea for production usage, it makes sense to use `ExtractTextPlugin` to generate a separate CSS file.
 You will do this in the next chapter.